Previous Incense & Resins Magic Oils Essential Oils Seeds Herbs & Resins Main Contact Next

 Wild mint

 This mint has more of a camphorous, high, cold scent than the domesticated varieties like spearmint and is nowhere near as sweet; it is in fact the major source of natural menthol.
 Because of that, it doesn't have the same sort of foodie or emotional associations as the other mints, which can be a real advantage in scentwork.
 It grows in a necklace around the Pole in the Northern Hemisphere, which makes it perhaps a bit more transcultural than other mints as well.
 Mints are often ruled by Venus, and we see this even in wild mint's historical use in Cheyenne love magic (they chewed the leaves, carried them, or made a tea of this herb for attacting love), but this mint has a lot of Air to it on account of it not being sweet like other mints and its history as a treatment for lung-related ailments.
 That doesn't stop it from being protective.
-Mice and rats hate it, which makes it a great strewing herb (and it has likewise been added to grain bins to help keep out varmints) but also indicates how helpful it would be at keeping less material vermin out, like obnoxious spirits--in my opinion, especially because this is an Air herb.
+Mice and rats hate it, which makes it a great strewing herb (and it has likewise been added to grain bins to help keep out varmints) but also indicates how helpful it would be at keeping less material vermin out, like obnoxious spirits, especially because this is an Air herb.
 Consider it as an ingredient in spiritually protective potpourri, for example.
 Wild mint has had plenty of mundane uses as well.
 The Cheyenne made a tea to treat various complaints from wild mint, macerated it in oil to make a hair dressing (a neat idea), and used it as a potpourri.
 Various tribes drank wild mint tea as a treatment for colds and stomach complaints or sprinkled the dried herb on food, their floors, or their bedding as a non-toxic bug repellent.
 The Paiute drank the tea as an aid in keeping cool.
 The Sioux used it in hunting to hide the scent of humans.
 Thompson Indians added it to pillows to freshen them.
 Also known as cornmint, brook mint, and field mint.

 How to Grow Wild Mint